Patrick Beesly: Early life

 Beesly was the fifth of six children of Gerald Beesly and his wife Helen (née Chamberlain) who was a cousin of Neville Chamberlain.
-Beasley attended Oundle School following which he read history at Trinity College, Cambridge.
-He thus came from a markedly establishment type of background, significant in the light of his later conclusions as a historian regarding the fate of the RMS Lusitania.
+Beesly attended Oundle School following which he read history at Trinity College, Cambridge.
+He thus came from a markedly establishment background, significant in the light of his later conclusions as a historian regarding the fate of the RMS Lusitania.
 Like his brother Richard Beesly, who obtained an Olympic gold medal in rowing, he had an interest in boats and became captain of the boat club.
-He received further education at Bonn, Vienna, and Brussels.
+He received further education at Bonn, Vienna and Brussels.

 Career and military background

-Just before World War II, he joined the Royal Navy Volunteer Reserve (RNVR) in June 1939, became a Sub-Lieutenant (Special Branch), and was appointed to the Naval Intelligence Division (NID 2), in the section concentrating on France, Spain, and the Benelux countries.
+Just before World War II, he joined the Royal Navy Volunteer Reserve (RNVR) in June 1939, became a Sub-Lieutenant (Special Branch) and was appointed to the Naval Intelligence Division (NID 2), in the section concentrating on France, Spain and the Benelux countries.
 Subsequently, he became assistant to Lieutenant Commander (later Vice Admiral) Sir Norman Denning in the Operations Intelligence Centre (July 1940).
 His first assignment was with the activities of armed merchant raiders but from 1941 until the end of the war with Germany he worked on submarine tracking as deputy to Commander Rodger Winn.
-He was promoted to lieutenant commander and acted as intelligence officer to the Commander in Chief, Germany, at Flesburg and Minden.
+He was promoted to lieutenant commander and acted as intelligence officer to the Commander in Chief, Germany, at Flensburg and Minden.

 Post-military activities

-He left the military in December 1945, receiving the American Legion of Merit (rank of Legionnaire) for his wartime services.
-He then made a career in private industry with Henry Hope & Sons Ltd, becoming its managing director in 1967 before retiring in 1974.
+He left the navy in December 1945, receiving the American Legion of Merit (rank of Legionnaire) for his wartime services.
+He made a career in private industry with Henry Hope & Sons Ltd, becoming its managing director in 1967 before retiring in 1974.

 Intelligence and historical writings

-Since by that time bans on writing about the intelligence services had been relaxed, he began writing about Intelligence operations.
+Since, by that time, bans on writing about the intelligence services had been relaxed, he wrote about Intelligence operations.
 Patrick Beesly's first book, Very Special Intelligence in 1977 was well received.
-He proceeded to write other works on related intelligence and historical themes, some of which involved some far-reaching conclusions.
+He proceeded to write other works on related intelligence and historical themes, some of which involved far-reaching conclusions.